dmurr/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 Syntax will be evaluated using the Betty style.

 ## Repository Breakdown
-Once cloned over, the repository will contain the following files:
+This repository contains the following files:

 |   **File**    |  **Decription**                       |
 |---------------|---------------------------------------|